basho/spark-riak-connector/examples/README.md

 Riak KV, Kafka and Spark master hostnames must be specified in [config.sh](./src/main/repl/conf/config.sh) prior to running the examples.

 **Important Note**: [config.sh](./src/main/repl/conf/config.sh) will attempt to gather your local scala version.
 This version number will be used in [run-example](./src/main/repl/bin/run-example) to pull the appropriate `spark-streaming-kafka` and `kafka` libraries from spark-packages.org.
-This can cause an error if your local Spark and the Spark-Riak-Connector were built for a different Scala version than your local Scala.
-For example, Spark 1.6.2 builds for Scala 2.10 even if you have Scala 2.11, and the Spark-Riak-Connector, by default, builds for Scala 2.10 as well.
-Therefore, in order for the streaming examples to work, the Scala version [config.sh](./src/main/repl/conf/config.sh) picks up must be the same as the Scala version that Spark and the Spark-Riak-Connector were built for.
-If you local Scala version is different than the version that Spark and the Spark-Riak-Connector were built for, you should change the Scala version in [this line](src/main/repl/conf/config.sh#L53) in [config.sh](./src/main/repl/conf/config.sh) to the version of Scala that Spark and the Spark-Riak-Connector were built for.
+This can cause an error if your local Spark and the Spark-Riak-Connector were built with a different Scala version than your local Scala.
+For example, Spark 1.6.2 is built with Scala 2.10 by default.
+Therefore, in order for the streaming examples to work, the Scala version [config.sh](./src/main/repl/conf/config.sh) picks up must be the same as the Scala version that Spark and the Spark-Riak-Connector were built with.
+If your local Scala version is different than the version that Spark and the Spark-Riak-Connector were built with, you should change the Scala version in [this line](src/main/repl/conf/config.sh#L53) in [config.sh](./src/main/repl/conf/config.sh) to the version of Scala that Spark and the Spark-Riak-Connector were built with.

 ### Spark Streaming Riak KV Example